STMicroelectronics/trusted-firmware-m/docs/stm/technical/devicetree/devicetree_tfm.rst

 Scope and purpose
 #################

-The devicetree (DT) allows to describe hardware available on supported boards.
+The device tree (DT) allows to describe hardware available on supported boards.
 This desciption defines inter dependencies between devices.

 Usually, the DT representation is created and passed to the kernel as a binary blob (dtb).
-At runtime the kernel use a library to parse this blob to look up the hardware informations.
+At runtime the kernel uses a library to parse this blob to look up the hardware informations.
 Like this, a kernel can be independant of hardware description and same kenel can be compatible with several boards, SoC...

-However This way has 2 disadvantages for small system:
+However, this way has 2 disadvantages for small system:

 * Increase embedded image size, which integrate parsing library and the blob.
 * Increase boot time: each device looks up in blob

 In 2016, Zephyr offers an alternative for small system, which uses the advantage of DT description whitout parse a blob.
-TFM is based on this alternative.
+TF-M is based on this alternative.

 #######
 Concept